Jump to Recipe Print Recipe

 Photos of steps 3 and 4.

-Step 3: Pour the cold water into the dry ingredients and add the cold butter chunks.
-Mix until your mixture forms a dough.
+Step 3: Slowly pour the cold water into the dry ingredients and add the cold butter chunks.
+Mix with a fork or your hands quickly until your mixture forms a dough.

-Step 4: Seeing the large butter chunks in the dough is okay.
+Step 4: You should end up with shaggy pastry dough as shown above.
+Seeing the large butter chunks in the dough is good!

 Pastry dough wrapped in plastic.

-Step 5: Wrap the dough in plastic wrap and pop it into the refrigerator for 30 minutes.
+Step 5: Now comes all of the chilling and rolling steps. this is an easy process, but it is time consuming.
+Wrap the dough in plastic wrap and pop it into the refrigerator for 30-45 (or more) minutes.

 Step 6: Now it is time to laminate your gluten free puff pastry dough.
 This process is how those big chunks of butter work into the dough in thinner pieces.
 This is the magic behind creating those flaky layers.